freedomofkeima/messenger-maid-chan/docs/index.rst

 Maid-chan itself is not a general-purpose bot.
 If you like Japanese culture or have an interest in learning Japanese, then Maid-chan will probably useful for you.
-Currently, it supports several basic features, such as simple chatbot, daily scheduler for Kanji & Vocabulary of the day, daily greetings, RSS Feed notifier, and translation via Google Translate.
+Currently, it supports several basic features, such as simple chatbot, daily scheduler for Kanji & Vocabulary of the day, daily greetings, RSS Feed notifier, translation via Google Translate, and Tokyo train status notification via Yahoo Japan.
 In addition, Maid-chan can be used as an intermediary between mobile and server-side, where you could leverage server capability (CPU) for hard tasks such as Machine Learning (image processing).